 Abelardo Morell was born in Havana, Cuba in 1948.
 He immigrated to the United States with his parents in 1962.
 Morell received his undergraduate degree from Bowdoin College and his MFA from The Yale University School of Art.
 He has received an honorary degree from Bowdoin College in 1997 and from Lesley University in 2014.

 His work has been collected and shown in many galleries, institutions and museums, including the Museum of Modern Art, The Whitney Museum of American Art, the Metropolitan Art Museum in New York, The Chicago Art Institute, The San Francisco Museum of Modern Art, The Houston Museum of Art, The Boston Museum of Fine Art, The Victoria & Albert Museum and over seventy other museums in the United States and abroad.
 A retrospective of his work organized jointly by the Art Institute of Chicago, The Getty in Los Angeles and The High Museum in Atlanta closed in May 2014 after a year of travel.
-He currently has a show titled Walden: Four Views at The Concord Museum in Massachusetts in connection with the 200th anniversary of the birth of Henry David Thoreau on view until August 20th.
+He has an upcoming show at Rose Gallery in Santa Monica, CA featuring his series After Constable on view October 28, 2017 – January 6, 2018.